earthgecko/skyline/docs/panorama.rst

 - Start Panorama (use you appropriate PATH) - or go back to `Installation`_ and continue with the installation steps and Panorama will be started later in the installation process.

+.. note: It is recommended, if possible that MySQL is configured to use a single file per InnoDB table with the MySQL config option - ``innodb_file_per_table=1`` This is due to the fact that the anomalies MySQL table is an InnoDB table and all the other Skyline DB tables are MyISAM.
+  If you are adding the Skyline DB to an existing MySQL database server please consider the ramifications to your setup.
+It is not a requirement, just a tidier and more efficient way to run MySQL InnoDB tables in terms of managing space allocations with InnoDB and it segregates databases from each in the context on the .ibd file spaces.

 .. code-block:: bash